pytorch/pytorch.github.io/_mobile/ios.md

 ```
 In the snippet above, you first need to load the ScriptModule.
 Then, use `export_opnames` to return a list of operator names of the ScriptModule and its submodules.
 Lastly, save the result in a yaml file.

 (3) To run the iOS build script locally with the prepared yaml list of operators, pass in the yaml file generate from the last step into the environment variable `SELECTED_OP_LIST`.
-Also in the arguments, specify `BUILD_PYTORCH_MOBILE=1` as well as the platform.
-Take the arm64 build for example, the script should be:
+Also in the arguments, specify `BUILD_PYTORCH_MOBILE=1` as well as the platform/architechture type.
+Take the arm64 build for example, the command should be:

 ```
 SELECTED_OP_LIST=example.yaml BUILD_PYTORCH_MOBILE=1 IOS_ARCH=arm64 ./scripts/build_ios.sh
 ```